p-hofmann/SMBEdit/README.md

 # Restrictions
-This editor works with StarMade blueprints from v0.199.253 to v0.199.357.
+This editor works with StarMade blueprints from v0.199.253 to v0.199.435.
 Older blueprint versions, smd2 and some old smd3, are not guaranteed to work.
 It is recommended to use the StarMade client to update a blueprint before using with SMBEdit.
 But if you notice that the StarMade client fails to load some turret heads from some smd2 blueprints, try converting it with SMBEdit.

 ## Meta file / Docked entities
 Reading/manipulation of the 'meta.smbpm' file is very rudimentary at the moment and can lead to errors.
 If a blueprint is deleted after loading a single player game, or it fails to upload, it probably is because of a faulty meta file.
-Send me a message, ideally with a link to the blueprint so I can try fixing it.
+Write me an 'issue' on github, ideally with a link to the blueprint so I can try fixing it.

 ## Header file
-The statistical info of an entity, read from the 'header.smbph' file is not updated after blocks are modified.
+The statistical info of an entity, read from the 'header.smbph' file, is not updated after blocks are modified.
+But this causes no known problems.

 ## Turrets / Docked entities